jdlrobson/wordpress-theme-to-mediawiki-skin/readme.md

 Wordpress skins will be processed for assets that will be collected in the temporary `output` folder (will eventually be hidden but useful for debugging).

-This output folder is then put through the npm module `mediawiki-boilerplate` to generate skin folders inside the `WPMediaWikiSkins` folder.
+This output folder is then put through the npm module `mediawiki-skins-cli` to generate skin folders inside the `WPMediaWikiSkins` folder.

 TODO: